Ryder Jackson: Same sex kiss

 The character's role in the show's first gay storyline in nine years became controversial.
 Ryder was the subject of a same-sex kiss scene with Ty Anderson (Darius Williams).
 Anti or pro-LGBT viewers argued via the social networking website Facebook, making their views about the kiss public.
 The reaction was mostly positive, with the show being praised for its newfound diversity.
 The scene was significant for Home and Away because its management had previously edited out controversial kissing scenes in between Charlie Buckton (Esther Anderson) and Joey Collins (Kate Bell) in 2009.
 Radovich was thrilled to be a part of Ty's gay storyline because the show had not explored the issue much before.
 He believed it is an important story because some fans had long wanted Home and Away portray gay stories.
-The show films six months in advance so the anticipated what the audience's reaction to the scene would be.
+The show films six months in advance so he anticipated what the audience's reaction to the scene would be.

 Williams has stated that prior to filming the kiss scene he had been in constant conversation with writers, directors and Radovich about how to portray it.
 The scene was treated like any other during pre-production.
 On the day of filming, a number of rehearsals took place without the actors kissing.
 The final cut features the kiss, which Radovich claimed "we just treated it like any other scene."
 Williams stated that the response he received from viewers was "overwhelmingly positive".

 The kiss scene occurs after Ty develops feelings for Ryder, despite dating their friend Raffy.
 Ty likes to create music and he shares some private songs with Ryder.
 Radovich called it "quite an intimate moment for them."
 Ty then discusses his friendship with Ryder, who then compliments him.
 He misunderstands the situation and kisses a surprised Ryder who pulls away.
 Despite not reciprocating, Ryder is supportive of his friends feelings.
 Some viewers praised Ryder's positive reaction to Ty's sexuality.
 The story progresses with Ryder trying to support Ty.
 He tells Ty that it is okay for him to be gay.
 The encounter leads to an embarrassed Ty causing a fight with Ryder.
 Radovich told Digital Spy's Kilkelly that Ryder is shocked about the kiss, but more so because he misjudged Ty's feelings and tried to get him in a relationship with Raffy.
 He added that "Ryder just wants to support Ty as much as possible [...]
 I think that Ryder's reaction will definitely showcase that."
 He thinks Ty had a difficult life in foster care and wants to help him.
 Ryder also wants to protect Raffy, but Radovich explained that Ty is his best mate and "he wants to do good by him no matter what."
 The actor concluded that it helped to show how the character had developed and matured during his time on the show.